joeriks/FnX.TypedCsv/readme.md

+####Short info
-####Nuget : FnX.TypedCsv
+Nuget: FnX.TypedCsv

+The problem it solves: dump any result from a linq query to a csv-file and automatically generate type (class) and code to be able to get the data back strongly typed.

+When do I use it myself: when a customer asks me to extract and combine complex data from sql and I need to test and explore to get the correct output.

+Alternative: tsql queries + perhaps temporary tables.

+How much time did I spend creating it: few hours.

+Dependencies: CsvHelper.

 ####Basic idea
-Dump any result from a linq query to a csv-file and automatically generate type (class) and code to be able to get the data back strongly typed.

 Useful when you want to dump a snapshot of data, to be able to process it further later with type information kept, for a nice linq experience.
 That way you don't need to fetch the data from your database more than necessary.
 Reading the csv-file snapshot is very fast (using the Nuget CsvHelper).